 A wrist twists while an ankle turns; an eyebrow arches; a body contorts itself to fit in a narrow space, the result is elegant and controlled.
 He built in his studio a set of upright walls to form a narrow angle and posed his subject there.
 It makes for awkward positions but powerful compositions!
 It is a testament to his art that he was able to convince the biggest stars and politicians of his days to submit to his rigorous setting.

-When traveling, Penn used a portable studio in a tent, which isolated the subject from their surroundings, turning them into iconic figures and emphasizing the formality of the portrait-taking process.
+When traveling, Irving Penn used a portable studio in a tent, which isolated the subject from their surroundings, turning them into iconic figures and emphasizing the formality of the portrait-taking process.

-Penn’s still life images also celebrate the very frailty of their compositions, with objects surgically placed together.
+Irving Penn’s still life images also celebrate the very frailty of their compositions, with objects surgically placed together.
 The balancing act is fragile and often unexpected.
 The photographs often remind me of vanitas, the classical paintings that mix luscious flowers and food with symbols of death like rotting plants, flies, or a human skull.

 I remember a show at MoMA in New York of his nude studies.
 The images had been deemed too scandalous when he took them in the 50s and were shelved for decades.
 They are a striking departure from his iconic photographs of fashion models and movie stars.
 The bodies are not conventionally beautiful, their curves and round bellies reminiscent of 18th-century paintings.